IbrahimFakhir/ElectroTrade/README.md

 **Note:** Ensure that ports 8080 and 5173 are available.

-To build and run the project, open your terminal and execute the following command:
+To build and run the project, open your terminal, navigate to the root directory of the project, and then execute the following command:

 ```bash
 docker-compose up